rockman007372/Obsidian-Vault/Intro to Mongoose.md

-Topic: Intro to Mongoose
 Date: Jun 4, 2022
 Course: [[Web Development]] - [[Mongoose]]
 - - -

-### Questions/Cues
+## Questions

 - Why do we need a schema?
 Will it make the database become SQL instead of noSQL?
 	- No, data is still flexible
 	- eg: we can choose not to add name to document despite the schema
-- Colletion vs database?
+- Collection vs database?
 	- A database contains a collection, a collection contains documents and the documents contain data.
 	- Database > Collection > Document > Data
 - Schema vs Model:
 	- In mongoose, a schema represents the structure of a particular document, either completely or just a portion of the document.
 	- Model defines a programming interface to interact with database (predefined methods such as CRUD)
-	- Model is kinda like class created from a Schema, and documents are instaces of the Model class
+	- Model is kinda like class implementing a Schema interface, and documents are instances of the Model class.
 	-  A model is a representation of a database record as a nice object, with extra methods.

-### Notes
-##### Introduction
+## Introduction

-- Mongoose = ODM (Object Development Mapper), allow Node.js JavaScript language to interact with MongoDB language of documents and collections.
-- Vastly shorter than MongoDB Drivers
+Mongoose is an Object Data Modeling (ODM) library for Node.js and MongoDB.
+It provides a higher-level, more expressive API for working with MongoDB, allowing developers to define models with schemas and apply custom methods to them.

+With Mongoose, developers can define a schema for their data, which includes the fields, data types, and validation rules for their data.
+This makes it easier to work with complex data structures and ensures that the data stored in the database is consistent and valid.

 ##### Commands
-- How to open and drop db in MongoDB shell:
+- How to open and drop db in **MongoDB shell**:
 ```MongoDB
 > show dbs
 > use fruitsDB